-- If there is sufficient information on the AT file to identify household members and confirm that applying household members are not currently eligible in any active case, the case is auto-registered in the system as a pending application.
-Sufficient information includes a SSN for all applying. - If a household member or entire case is closed in the system, the individual or case will have an application contact opened so that an application can be processed for the applying household members. - If an AT lacks sufficient identifying information to auto-register an application or redetermination contact, the AT defaults to a pdf document on Report RJ541B.
-This report is used by the regional office to register the application in the system.
+- If there is sufficient information on the AT file to identify household members and confirm that applying household members are not currently eligible in any active case, the case is auto registered in the system as a pending application.
+Sufficient information includes an SSN for all applying. - When an AT is received on a non-qualified non-citizen, determine if individual has received an emergency medical service in the application month or prior three months.
+The FFM assesses the individual for eligibility but not for an emergency service. - If a household member or entire case is closed in the system, the individual or case will have an application contact opened so that an application can be processed for the applying household members. - If an AT lacks sufficient identifying information to auto-register an application or redetermination contact, the AT defaults to a pdf

+CHAPTER 101 - Coverage Groups and Processing Applications and Reviews $Page \mid 40$ document on Report RJ564.
+This report is used by the regional office to register the application in the system and is loaded into the electronic record in MEDS.

 The regional office assigned the AT will complete the application in the same manner as an application received by DOM.
-A case record is created with the information obtained during the AT application process, if needed.
-If all information is available electronically, no paper record is required.